 You can take one each term!
+The spring term 2022 application period will open in December.

 Videos from seminar students: Get tips for applying from students & hear them discuss their experiences in Freshman Seminars!